thedataquarry/zola-blog/content/posts/intermediate-pydantic/index.md

 {{ figure(src="pydantic-stack.png" alt="The multi-layer stack of Pydantic v2") }}

-The lowest layers of Pydantic are composed of a multitude of Rust crates that form `pydantic-core` that we're familiar with.
+The lowest layers of Pydantic are composed of a multitude of Rust crates that form what we know as `pydantic-core`.
 The top (user-facing) layer is the Python API.
-The intermediate laters, PyO3 and `maturin`, are explained in more detail below.
+The intermediate layers, PyO3 and `maturin`, are explained in more detail below.

 ### Rust crates